jmharvey1/MCUFriend_STM32CUBEIDE/README.md

 2. The Key interrupt jumper is now on PB12 to PB13
 3. Mic Bd output is connected to PB1
 4. LED Tuning input pin is connected to PB15
+20210820:
+Updated both the Decoder & the MCUFriendsDisplay projects.
+Minor change to the MCUFriendsKBV library to increase the timing delay on the "reset()".
+Found some display types would fail to initialize w/o this increased interval
 20210819:
 Decoder update - Added Startup Message indicating "No stored settings found".
 This chandge allows the unit function/decode by falling back to the Default settings.
 20210818: